Murtagy/blog/content/simple_code_polymorphism.md

         case _:
             raise InvalidEmployeeType(e.type)
 ```
-All those functions are suffering from the reasons above.
+And all those functions are suffering from the 4 reasons above.

-And the solution to the problem according to the book looks around this:
+The solution to the problem according to the book looks around this:

 ```python